kh4sh3i/smartrecon/README.md

 * data exposure
 * Broken authentication
 * cache poisoning
+* subdomain takeover

 ### Tips
-for send notification you should config ($HOME/.config/notify/provider-config.yaml) with discord webhook ulr. read [Notification system for your Bug Bounty Automation](https://hakin9.org/notification-system-for-your-bug-bounty-automation-by-anubhav-singh/)
+for send notification you should config ($HOME/.config/notify/provider-config.yaml) with discord webhook ulr.

+## System Requirements
+* Recommended to run on vps with 1VCPU and 2GB ram.

 ### Thanks